ecalder6/azure-gaming/README.md

 You can toggle streaming stats display with F6.

-#### Manual
+#### I Want To Manually Deploy My VM
+You could manually deploy your VM through Azure portal, powershell, or Azure CLI.
+Note that a low prioirty VM has exist in a virtual machine scale set.

 1. Deploy a NV6 size VM through the azure portal(see [this guide](https://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html) for instructions).
+For low priority VM, checkout [this documentation](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-use-low-priority) and [this reddit thread](https://www.reddit.com/r/cloudygamer/comments/8fu2d0/azure_pricing_update/)
 2. Remote desktop into your Azure VM instance.
 3. Launch powershell (click on the Windows key in the bottom-left corner, type "powershell", and click on the app PowerShell).
 3. Download https://github.com/ecalder6/azure-gaming/blob/master/setup.ps1.
 You could download this onto your local machine and paste it through remote desktop.